 The scenery needed no creation.
 Filming took place at Hatfield House in Hertfordshire and Hampton Court Palace, Richmond upon Thames.
 The royal carriages are spot-on period accurate, and the animal characters perfectly placed, whether white plumed snorting steeds between carriage shaft, or pigs spit roasting across a huge inglenook fire.
 Walls are draped with tapestries or book lined, night scenes hold a thousand candles and a guard with a fiery torch.
 The detail is intoxicating.

 At the top, the cast of delights are: Olivia Colman, Rachel Weisz, Emma Stone, and a young actor worth watching, Nicholas Hoult.
 Kate Winslet was originally cast in the Rachel Weisz role but dropped out.
 She must be kicking herself.
 Weisz has been handed one of the best roles of her career.

 The tag line says ‘biography, comedy, drama’.
-It certainly is biography, some aspects conjecture as you’d expect, there’s lots of fine wit to get you chuckling rather than belly laughs, but no drama.
+It certainly is biography, some aspects conjecture as you’d expect, the Queen keeping rabbits in her bedroom as pets is one liberty; rabbits were for eating, but the conceit enhances what we see of her loneliness.
+On the other hand, there’s lots of fine wit to get you chuckling rather than belly laughs, but no drama.
 In place of drama of the action variety it offers tension in every scene.
 You delight in the Machiavellian exchanges between characters, the politicians, the lower orders, but the women in particular.

 Witness the English class system in full spate.
 Every moment illustrates the callous pecking order.
 Arrogance abounds.
 Each aspect tells us how suffocating is an hierarchy that demands not just allegiance to the top but grovelling subservience too.